NFischer08/Semi24-Fileexplorer/README.md

 ## How to use it
 First of all you should start the program.
-It will initialise the needed path structure.
+It will initialise the needed path structure and close instantly since you need to copy the _weights_ and _vocab_ to their according place (`~/data/model/..`).
 After that you can configure the program to your preferences (see [config](CONFIG.md)).
 Now you can use the program just like you want to.